SvenVw/fdm/fdm-docs/docs/balance/01-nitrogen.md

 *  **Formula per cultivation:**
   `N_removed_residue (kg N / ha) = Residue_Mass (kg / ha) * N_Content_Residue (g N / kg) / 1000 * -1`

 ### 3.3.
-Nitrogen Volatilization (kg N / ha)
+Nitrogen Emission (kg N / ha)

-Nitrogen volatilization refers to the loss of nitrogen to the atmosphere, primarily in the form of ammonia (NH₃) gas.
-This process is a significant pathway for nitrogen loss from agricultural systems, reducing the efficiency of nitrogen use and contributing to air pollution.
-The amount of ammonia volatilized depends on various factors, including the type of fertilizer, application method, environmental conditions, and soil properties.
+Nitrogen emission refers to the loss of nitrogen from the agricultural system to the wider environment.
+This includes losses to the atmosphere, such as ammonia (NH₃) volatilization, and losses to water, such as nitrate (NO₃⁻) leaching.
+Accurately quantifying these emissions is crucial for improving nitrogen use efficiency and minimizing environmental impacts like air and water pollution.

+The total N emission is the sum of all calculated emission pathways.
+Currently, this includes ammonia emissions from fertilizers and crop residues.
+In the future, this will be expanded to include nitrate leaching.

 The calculations for ammonia emissions are derived from the **NEMA model (Nutrient Emission Model for Agriculture)**, a Dutch model used to estimate nutrient losses from agricultural sources.

-The total N volatilized is the sum of ammonia emissions from fertilizers and crop residues.
-Ammonia from grazing is currently not calculated.

 #### 3.3.1.
+Nitrate Leaching (Future Implementation)

+Nitrate leaching represents the loss of nitrogen to water bodies.
+In the FDM Calculator, this will be calculated as a fraction of the **Nitrogen Balance**.
+The balance is defined as `N Supply - N Removal - Ammonia Emission`.
+This approach acknowledges that leaching is primarily driven by the excess nitrogen that remains in the soil after crop uptake.

+*Note: This component is not yet implemented and currently returns `0`.*

+#### 3.3.2.
 Ammonia from Fertilizers

 Ammonia emissions from fertilizers are calculated differently depending on the fertilizer type.